The Millennium Project: History

-The Millennium Project is a think tank that publishes a State of the Future report.
+The Millennium Project was founded in 1996 following a three-year feasibility study conducted in collaboration with the United Nations University, the Smithsonian Institution, The Futures Group International, and the American Council for the United Nations University.
 In 2001 it was associated with the American Council for the United Nations University.
-By 2007 it had become a part of the World Federation of United Nations Associations By 2009 it had become independent.
+By 2007 it had become a part of the World Federation of United Nations Associations By 2009 it had become an independent non-profit global futures research think tank operating through an international network of regional nodes.